Escambia Wood: Community action

 Most of the members of CATE are residents or former residents of Rosewood Terrace, Oak Park, Goulding, Escambia Arms and the Clarinda Triangle, and former workers at nearby industries in Pensacola, Florida.
 Other concerned citizens are eligible for membership and are encouraged to join.

 The special focus of the group has been the environmental condition of the residential neighborhoods near two contaminated industrial sites, Escambia Treating Company (woodtreating) and Agrico Chemical Company (agricultural chemicals).
 Both appear on the National Priorities List for national Superfund cleanup.
 Dynamic air, stormwater runoff, and groundwater interaction have a clear potential to affect environmental conditions for a much larger community.

 In the spring of 1992, homeowners in the vicinity of the two sites began to meet because of widespread health effects caused by an emergency removal of contaminated soil in progress at the former woodtreating plant.
 Within months it became apparent that the group was facing complex and long-term questions regarding health protection and toxic cleanup.
 Officers were elected and 501(c)3 status was established.
 The group name was suggested by the late James O. Toles, a founding member.

 CATE was organized in the belief that every person deserves to live free from toxic exposure.
 CATE works to promote a healthy environment, safe living conditions, and environmental justice.

 By educating and informing group members and the Pensacola community, CATE fosters public participation in decisions about protection from and clean- up of toxic chemicals.
 Since these issues affect the quality of air, soil, drinking water, surface water, and life in the area, CATE is active in outreach to potential members, to other local groups, and to government officials.
-CATE also main-tains relationships with similarly concerned groups across the country.
+CATE also maintains relationships with similarly concerned groups across the country.